 Sales increased 9,439 million yen, or 6.1%, from the previous fiscal year to 163,210 million yen.
 Sales of the Direct Selling Group increased due to higher sales in the Rent-All business, which was hit hard by the coronavirus crisis in the previous fiscal year.
-The increase was driven by factors including also experienced higher sales, as a result of a rise in customer-level sales.
+The increase was driven by factors including orders from coronavirus vaccination centers across Japan.
+The Food Group also experienced higher sales, as a result of a rise in customer-level sales.